alexWow88/calculator/README.md

 * Percentage value of the result in the display

 ## Under the Hood
 The layout is the least complex bit of remaking the iPhone calculator.
 A div for the displays and a div for all the buttons.
-A grid was used to arrange the buttons to look the way they do on the iPhone.
-A media query handles when the display screen is larger than a cell phones to ensure the calculator will only reach a maximum size and not get stretched by the display.
+A grid was used to arrange the buttons in 4 columns as they are on the iPhone.
+A media query handles when the display screen is larger than a cell phone to ensure the calculator will only reach a maximum size and not get stretched by the display.
 ````javascript
 <div class="calculator">
     <div id="display" class="display">